- Program Overview

 Students have until the second week of class to register online.
-After the registration deadline, you will need to register via paper using the following form: Registration Form [pdf].
+After the registration deadline, you will need to register via paper using the following form: Registration Form [PDF].
 Students can add or drop courses until September 28, 2016.

 During the Fall and Spring semesters, the deadline for dropping a course, adding a new course, or changing a course from audit to credit or from credit to audit is the end of the fourth week of classes.
 All of these changes must be submitted on an official Drop/Add form.
 Students must obtain the instructor's signature for all courses added after the first day of classes.
 Courses dropped during the first four weeks of classes will be deleted entirely from the official record, however you will be financially responsible following the official refund schedule.
 Any additional tuition for an added course is to be paid at the time the change is made.
 The deadline for withdrawing from a course is the last day of the eleventh week of the semester.
 Courses from which non-matriculated students withdraw will appear on the grade report and transcript with a "W" and the week of withdrawal.

 Tuition Refund Schedule: